pchapin/pixie/README.md

 The doc folder contains Pixie documentation projects.

 Pixie makes use of a cross platform screen handling library named Scr.
-The Scr package should be checked out in a sibling folder of the Pixie folder.
+The Scr repository should be checked out in a sibling folder of the Pixie folder.
+Pixie also makes use of a utility named Spica.
+The Spica repository should also be checked out in a sibling folder of the Pixie folder.

 Peter C. Chapin
 PChapin@vtc.vsc.edu